 In another area, many Americans are being mislead in my opinion.
 This the conservative theory that the American Government is too large and inefficient.
 The Republicans appear consumed by this theory and also appear quite willing to bring the US government down to prove their point.
 Of course many Republicans are not really wed to the evil big government theory but go along because it is socially acceptable in the Republican Party to be against a black president.
-Plus, the Tea Party has essentially taken over the Republican Party and bullies the Republicans into a state of hysteria with their neo-Nazi views.
+Plus, the Tea Party types have largely taken over the Republican Party and bullies the Republicans into a state of hysteria with their neo-Nazi views.

 Looking ahead to the US Next War, it is conceivable that some sort of strike on Iran in the next few years (Likely an air strike on nuclear facilities) could occur.
 If such a strike occurs, I don't see us trying to occupy Iran after the disastrous Iraq experience.

 If we simply strike at Iran' nuclear facilities and don't try to occupy the country, Iran will certainly fight back but no major war will break out.
 However, if Israel is involved in the strike, look out!
 The whole Muslim world will want to get involved.
 A major war could break out.
 Those that think it would be a short war better beware.
 The Muslim countries - especially Iran - are much tougher than they used to be.
 Israel's easy domination of the Middle East is over.......unless, of course, the U.S. is willing to devote large numbers of troops and money to help them.